mountaineerbr/shellChatGPT/man/README.md

 name* or the *format*, such as “*./new_audio.mp3*” (“*mp3*”, “*opus*”, “*aac*”, and “*flac*”), or “*-*” for stdout.
 Set `options -vz` to *not* play received output.

+### Audio Models

+Audio models, such as `gpt-4o-audio`, deal with audio input and output directly.

+To activate the microphone recording function of the script, set command line `option -w`.

+Otherwise, the audio model accepts any compatible audio file (such as **mp3**, **wav**, and **opus**).
+These files can be added to be loaded at the very end of the user prompt or added with chat command `/audio  path/to/file.mp3`.

+To activate the audio synthesis output mode of an audio model, make sure to set command line `option -z`!

 #### General Considerations